-Automotive legislation focusses on tailpipe emissions, ignoring the energy consumed and the CO_2 discharged during vehicle manufacture.
-This solitary focus on tailpipe CO_2 compels automakers to increase their use of low-density materials, like aluminium and plastics, instead of cast iron or steel.
-For engine production, the use of aluminium does trim weight, reducing fuel consumption and on-road CO_2 emissions.
-But the upstream production of aluminium emits significantly more CO_2 than cast iron and steel.
+Today, automotive legislation focusses only on tailpipe emissions, ignoring the energy consumed and the CO2 discharged during vehicle manufacture.
+This solitary focus on tailpipe CO2 compels automakers to increase their use of low-density materials, like aluminium and plastics, instead of cast iron or steel.
+While the use of aluminium does trim weight, reducing fuel consumption and on-road CO2 emissions, the initial production of aluminium emits significantly more CO2 than cast iron and steel.
 It rarely pays back.

 Researchers at the Sustainable Manufacturing Systems Centre at Cranfield University in the UK conducted a landmark cradle-to-grave study to establish the total energy and CO2 impact of passenger vehicle engine production.
-The study collected production data and interviewed over 100 manufacturers and industry experts, addressing every step of the process, from mining through to engine production and on-the-road use.
-The study focussed on a 1.6 litre four-cylinder engine; the most representative powertrain in the global market today.
-Researchers compared aluminium and cast iron engines with the same driving performance, for both diesel and petrol power units.
+The study collected production data and interviewed more than 100 manufacturers and industry experts, addressing every step of the process, from the mining of raw materials through to engine production, on-road use, and end-of-life recycling.
+Researchers compared aluminium and cast iron passenger vehicle engines with the same driving performance, for both diesel and petrol power units.

-Despite the lighter weight of an aluminium cylinder block, it is the production phase that dominates the life cycle energy efficiency.
-And the production of each aluminium cylinder block consumes 1.8 to 3.7 times more energy than the production of cast iron.
+Despite the lighter weight of an aluminium cylinder block, the production phase dominates the life total cycle energy efficiency.
+Depending on the manufacturing technique, the production of an aluminium cylinder block consumes 1.8 to 3.7 times more energy than the production of cast iron.

-The nearly twofold increase in energy consumption occurs when the aluminium components are produced in re-usable metal moulds, referred to as high pressure die casting.
-The almost fourfold energy increase results when the aluminium cylinder blocks are produced by sand casting; where the components are produced in expendable sand moulds.
+The nearly twofold increase in energy consumption occurs when the aluminium components are produced by high pressure die casting, in re-usable metal moulds.
+The almost fourfold increase results when the aluminium is produced by sand casting; where the components are produced in expendable sand moulds.
 The sand casting technique is similar to the production of cast iron, but aluminium consumes five times more chemically-bonded sand than the moulds used to produce cast iron.
-The energy required to produce the heavier chemically-bonded sand moulds, and the longer times to maintain the aluminium in the liquid state prior to casting were the main reasons for the higher energy consumption with sand casting.
+The energy required to produce the resins used to bond the heavier chemically-bonded sand moulds was the main reason for the higher energy consumption with sand casting.